Providing Quantitative Analysis Through Modeling and Simulation

 Using a suite of sophisticated tools developed specifically for modeling emergency response, IEM can build a full and realistic simulation of a response system to calculate the effectiveness of a plan or an exercise for a range of disasters.
 Improvements to the system can also be modeled and their impacts on protection calculated.

 IEM supports the development and implementation of transportation management strategies to keep Americans safe—in their homes and on the roadways.
-With more than 25 years of experience in transportation analysis and experience with VISSIM, VISUM, TransCAD, PARAMICS, CORSIM, and other models, we help define feasible transportation alternatives using state-of-the-art modeling and simulation technology.
+With nearly 30 years of experience in transportation analysis and experience with VISSIM, VISUM, TransCAD, PARAMICS, CORSIM, and other models, we help define feasible transportation alternatives using state-of-the-art modeling and simulation technology.

 Transportation Planning & Logistics